-A: I made metal EP for a band that they now want to put towards an EP.
+A: I made a metal EP for a band that they now want to put towards an album.
 It's so agressive and in your face, more so than anything I've ever mixed.
 However it doesn't hurt your ears the way the latest Green Day and Foo Fighters does.
 It's just as loud as those records but way more balanced.
 I love both those bands but I can't even listen to those two releases.
 I'll be honest and say if you love those bands come and have me mix you, but if you love their latest mixes, I might not be your guy.
-I'm not for slicing people's eardrums with spoken word S's
+I'm not for slicing people's eardrums with cymbals and S's

 Q: What are you working on at the moment?